appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 Additionally, the module allows you to roll back to previous versions if needed, ensuring that you have full control over your app's distribution.
 By leveraging these features, you can maintain a smooth and efficient release cycle, minimizing disruptions and maximizing the impact of your updates.

-### Uploading Binary
+### Uploading a Binary

 Easily upload your binary file to the Publish module, either manually or via the Build module, to begin the release process.

-#### Manuel Binary Upload
+#### Manual Binary Upload

-Upload your binary file directly to the Publish module using the manual upload option.
+You can upload your binary file directly to the Publish module using the manual upload option.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-manuelUpload1.png' />

 #### Upload via Build Module

-Seamlessly upload your binary file to the Publish module through the Build module.
-This method automates the process, ensuring that your binary is transferred directly from the Build pipeline to the Publish module, ready for release.
-It simplifies the workflow and reduces the risk of manual errors, allowing for a more efficient and streamlined release process.
+You can deploy your binary file to the Publish module from the Build module automatically.
+This method automates the binary deployment process, ensuring that your binary is transferred directly from the Build pipeline to the Publish module, ready for release.
+It simplifies the flows and reduces the risk of manual errors.

 :::info Upload via Build Module

-To upload a binary from the Build module, please refer to the detailed [**Distribution Configuration**](/build/build-process-management/build-profile-configuration#distribution-configuration) and [**Post-Build Operations**](/build/post-build-operations/after-a-build) documentations for step-by-step instructions.
+To upload a binary from the Build module, please refer to the [**Distribution Configuration**](/build/build-process-management/build-profile-configuration#distribution-configuration) and [**Post-Build Operations**](/build/post-build-operations/after-a-build) documents for step-by-step instructions.

 :::

 #### Upload using CLI & API

-If you use your own CI structre, you can use our Appcircle API & CLI to upload binaries to your Distribution Profile.
+If you have your own CI environment, you can use the Appcircle API & CLI to upload binaries to the related publish Profile.

-- **Other CI/CD Tools**: Integrate the Publish module with continuous integration/continuous deployment (CI/CD) tools like Jenkins, GitHub Actions to automate your build and release pipeline.
-Through the Appcircle [**API & CLI**](/appcircle-api), you can seamlessly connect these tools, allowing for automated triggers that initiate a release as soon as a new build is ready.
+- **Other CI/CD Tools**: You can integrate the Publish module with continuous integration/continuous deployment (CI/CD) tools like Jenkins and GitHub Actions to automate your build and release pipeline.
+With the Appcircle [**API & CLI**](/appcircle-api), you can seamlessly connect these tools, allowing for automated triggers that initiate a release as soon as a new build is ready.
 This integration ensures a consistent and efficient deployment process, reducing manual intervention and the risk of errors.
-In Addition, you can visit our [**Marketplace**](/marketplace) for integrations.
+You can check out [**Appcircle Marketplace**](/marketplace) for more integrations.

 To get more information, please refer to our [**API & CLI**](/appcircle-api) documentation.

-### Update Metadata Details
+### Update Metadata

 - Within the Publish module, you can manage your app's metadata directly.
 This includes updating app descriptions, keywords, and other store-related information.
-Please visit the [**Metadata Details**](/publish-module/publish-information/meta-data-information) documentation for detailed information.
+Please visit the [**Metadata Details**](/publish-module/publish-information/meta-data-information) documentation for more information.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-actionMetadata.png' />